Hydrogen and heat transfer, an inseparable combination

 Hydrogen is the smallest molecule.
 Leakage is therefore a major risk with concentrated hydrogen.
 The consequence of a leak can be disastrous because hydrogen is extremely flammable.
 Another challenge is the extremely low density of hydrogen, giving it a huge volume at low pressure.
 Due to electrolysis and deoxidation, the hydrogen contains a lot of water, which is condensed out after compression.
 This process constitutes a large part of the thermal load.

-In these processes, you are dealing with an almost daily start-up.
+In these processes, you are dealing with start-ups of the installation on a regular base.
 This involves large temperature changes, a slight approach (especially with heat recovery) and, in the case of condensation, high capacities, so a lot of heat exchange surface is required.

 Once the hydrogen comes out of the electrolyser, it must be made suitable for, for instance, fuel cells.
 The hydrogen is purified to around 99.99% by separating out the water and oxygen.
 The first step takes place in the deoxidiser: the deoxidiser contains a catalyst that reacts the little oxygen that comes with the hydrogen into water.
 After the deoxidiser, the hydrogen is dried, using PSA (pressure swing absorption) or TSA (temperature swing absorption).